 And we know that we are of God, and the whole world lieth in wickedness.
 1 John 5:19

-In India, the trafficking in persons for commercial sexual exploitation, forced labor, forced marriages and domestic servitude is considered an organized crime and The Government of India…”provides stringent punishment for human trafficking; trafficking of children for exploitation in any form including physical exploitation; or any form of sexual exploitation, slavery, servitude or the forced removal of organs.”
+In India, the trafficking of persons for commercial sexual exploitation, forced labor, forced marriages, and domestic servitude is considered an organized crime, and The Government of India…” provides stringent punishment for human trafficking; trafficking of children for exploitation in any form including physical exploitation; or any form of sexual exploitation, slavery, servitude or the forced removal of organs.”

 What leadership by example looks like.

 He along with several other pastors organized a way to help some of these girls.
 They have been abused and actually sold by their relatives.
-They’ve been beat up, sexually abused, use this child labor and other things.
+They’ve been beaten up, sexually abused, use this child labor, and other things.

-This pastor saw the need of these girls and was willing to go and rescue them.
+This pastor saw the need for these girls and was willing to go and rescue them.

 He came to brother GS and asked: “Will you help me.”
 And without having to think about it a second time GS said “if you will rescue them I will help you.”